Peter Adamson (philosopher)

 Peter Scott Adamson (born August 10, 1972) is an American philosopher and intellectual historian.
 He holds two academic positions: professor of philosophy in late antiquity and in the Islamic world at the Ludwig Maximilian University of Munich; and professor of ancient and medieval philosophy at King's College London.

-Adamson hosts the weekly podcast History of Philosophy without any gaps, surpassing 25 million downloads in 2019.
-It attempts to make accessible the global history of philosophies in all cultures.
-It has covered Greek philosophy, Islamic philosophy, and European philosophy up to the early modern era, and also launched series on Indian philosophy (with co-author Jonardon Ganeri), Africana philosophy (with co-author Chike Jeffers), and Chinese philosophy (planned, with co-author Karyn Lai).
+Adamson hosts the weekly podcast History of Philosophy Without Any Gaps, surpassing 25 million downloads in 2019.
+It attempts to make accessible the history of philosophy in all cultures.
+It has covered Greek philosophy, Islamic philosophy, and European philosophy up to the early modern era, and also launched series on Indian philosophy (with co-author Jonardon Ganeri), Africana philosophy (with co-author Chike Jeffers), and Chinese philosophy (with co-author Karyn Lai).
 Next to his other academic publications, Adamson has turned the podcast into an eponymous book series.

 He received the Philip Leverhulme Prize in 2003 for "outstanding research achievements of young scholars of distinction and promise based in UK institutions", a subsequent grant in 2010.
 In 2020, he received the Schelling Prize from the Bavarian Academy of Sciences for work on multiculturalism in historical perspective.
-His latest book is Don't Think for Yourself.
-Authority and Belief in Medieval Philosophy (2022).
+His latest book is Africana Philosophy from Ancient Egypt to the Nineteenth Century (2025).